 Before we dive into the anatomy of a turntable, let’s look briefly at why, despite popular belief, vinyl records have not and will never die a silent death…

 Many may say it’s the romance and ceremony of sliding an album out of its sleeve, placing it softly on the platter, lowering the tonearm, and hearing the gentle thump as the needle slips into the groove immediately before the music begins.
-Perhaps it’s the beautifully, detailed album artwork that is synonymous with vinyl covers and gently demands involvement from the listener.
+Perhaps it’s the beautiful, detailed album artwork that is synonymous with vinyl covers and gently demands involvement from the listener.
 Possibly it’s the delight of discovering a musical gem on a crate dig or at a flea market.
 Or else, even experiencing how remarkable the latest release of one of your favorite artists sounds on an immaculate, newly minted 200 gram LP.

-In reality it’s a mix of all these things together.
+In reality, it’s a mix of all these things together.

 Undoubtedly vinyl awakens our sentimentality, but it is far more than just dusting off records, it’s also about experiencing music in a different way entirely.
 An obligation of sorts that’s more involving.
 Something that requires our full awareness in a way that makes digital listening seem a bit nonchalant.
-It is also important to mention the fact that albums are mixed in different ways for digital and analog release, and fittingly some would argue that vinyl brings you deliberately closer to the band or artists true intention.
+It is also important to mention the fact that albums are mixed in different ways for digital and analog release, and fittingly some would argue that vinyl brings you deliberately closer to the band or artist’s true intention.

 So whether you grew up playing vinyl and have a large collection, or you’ve just begun discovering the rich analog sound that vinyl provides, one thing is certain — you’ll need a good turntable to play them on.